CCSU-Robotics-Research/techdocs-llm/README.md

 ## Setup

-Install FFMPEFFmpegG using the link above
+Install FFmpeg using the link above

 ```pip install -r``` - to install program dependanices